-State-facilitated Workplace Retirement Programs: What Your Business Should Know
+State-facilitated Workplace Retirement Programs: What Businesses Should Know

 Over half of U.S. states have enacted legislation requiring private-sector businesses of a certain size to participate in a state-facilitated IRA program if they don’t currently offer an employee retirement plan.
 Businesses that don’t comply could potentially incur state penalties.
 Employers can choose a retirement plan from a non-government provider as long as it meets state requirements.